devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Once the data is collected, it is then analyzed by the Migration Evaluator to generate a comprehensive Total Cost of Ownership (TCO) analysis.
 The TCO analysis provides a clear baseline of what your organization is running today and projects AWS costs based on measured on-premises provisioning and utilization.
 This analysis is essential for understanding the financial impact of migrating the on-premises servers to the AWS cloud.
 The Migration Evaluator service analyzes an enterprise’s compute footprint, including server configuration, utilization, annual costs to operate, eligibility for bring-your-own-license, and hundreds of other parameters.
 This allows the company to make informed decisions about using AWS.
 - The Migration Evaluator Collector facilitates the gathering of data from on-premises environments.
 It collects detailed information on infrastructure usage and resource consumption, which can then be imported into the Migration Evaluator.
 Once the data is collected, the tool analyzes it.
 Produces a Quick Insights report, highlighting potential cost savings and providing a side-by-side comparison of the on-premises environment versus the proposed AWS environment.
 This analysis helps businesses make informed decisions about migration, budgeting, and resource planning, ensuring they understand the financial benefits and trade-offs of moving to the cloud.
 - Also offers insights into optimization opportunities, assisting companies in refining their cloud strategy.
 It simplifies the complex process of evaluating cloud costs, enabling businesses to make more informed choices about their infrastructure and future cloud investments.

-## Billing and Cost Management

-- You can use tags to organize your resources and cost allocation tags, you need to activate them in the Billing and Cost Management console.
-- AWS generates a cost allocation report as a comma-separated value (CSV file) with your usage and costs grouped by your active tags.
-- If you use AWS Organizations, the management account, with its organization-wide visibility, is best suited.
-By enabling the cost allocation tag at this level, all analytics-related resources across accounts can be tracked.
-- Only a management account in an organization and single accounts that aren't members of an organization have access to the cost allocation tags manager in the Billing and Cost Management console.
-- The AWS Cost and Usage Reports (AWS CUR) contains the most comprehensive set of cost and usage data available.
-You can use Cost and Usage Reports to publish your AWS billing reports to an Amazon Simple Storage Service (Amazon S3) bucket that you own.

 ## AWS Resource Groups